SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

-# Lab 4 - Recursion
+# Lab 7 - Recursive Sorting Algorithms

 # Overview

-In this lab, you will implement and analyze recursive algorithms.
+In this lab, you will implement and analyze recursive sorting algorithms.

 ## Learning Objectives

 By the end of this lab, you should be able to:

-1. TODO
+1. Implement mergesort and quicksort.
+2. Evaluate the performance characteristics and sort properties (i.e. in-place, stable) of mergesort and quicksort.

 ## Grading